enginoid/makesomecloud/README.md

 When you run a continuous integration pipeline, the work in that pipeline is performed by a Concourse worker.
 This worker will fetch your source code and orchestrate containers to make sure that your CI job can run.
 Because this orchestrates Docker containers and would need privileged container access on Kubernetes, it runs in an instance group rather than in Kubernetes containers.

-Because this project does not include service discovery yet, the workers discover the `concourse-web` hosts through instance metadata.
+Because this project does not have service discovery yet, the workers discover the `concourse-web` hosts through instance metadata.
 A startup script reads that metadata and sets it as an environment variable accessible to the service.
-In order to allow the worker instances to communicate with `concourse-web`, we have to update the instance metadata with the external IP of the `concourse-web` Kubernetes service that we just created.
+In order to allow the worker instances to communicate with `concourse-web`, we have to update the instance metadata for the `concourse-worker` instance group with the external IP of the `concourse-web` Kubernetes service that we just created.

 To do this, change the `concourse_tsa_host` in `terraform.tfvars` to be the external IP we just received: